makersacademy/rps-challenge/README.md

 `http://localhost:9292/`

-The player(s) should the continue in browser.
+The player(s) should then continue in browser.

 ## Running tests